BimmerGestalt/IDriveConnectAddons/README.md

 # IDriveConnectAddons

 The Connected Apps protocol is very powerful and provides an unparalleled convergence experience.
-While the AAIdrive app focuses on a specific feature set, creative people could implement their own ideas to unlock other functionality!
+While the AAIdrive app focuses on a specific feature set, addons providing extra functionality have been [built and released](https://github.com/BimmerGestalt/IDriveConnectAddons/releases) and creative people could implement their own ideas to unlock other possibilities!

 # Current Integrations